Sharp quantitative Talenti's inequality in particular cases: Introduction

 In \Cref{sect:Linf} we provide the proof of \Cref{thm: pnorm} for $p=+\infty$.
 The proof uses a representation of the solution with the Green function of the ball, and relies on adapting the shape derivative approach of \Cref{fugledeImpliesStability} and \Cref{sect:fuglede} to the $L^\infty$ norm.
 This requires to compute a second order shape derivative of such norm, which up to our knowledge, is new (see \cite{HenLucPhil2018} for a computation of a first order shape derivative in a similar context).

-Finally, we detailed in the appendix some results about the way convergence of functions may imply the convergence of level sets, that did not seem completely new but for which the literature felt a bit elliptic, so we provided precise proofs for these statements used in Section 3.
+Finally, we detailed in the appendix some results needed in \Cref{fugledeImpliesStability} about the way convergence of functions may imply the convergence of level sets.
+The proofs are straightforward, but we have decided to include the computations to complement the results as stated in~\cite{M21,MRB22} (see the appendix for more details).

 {\bf Acknowledgement: }the authors would like to warmly thank Idriss Mazari, for several fruitful discussions about this paper, which in particular lead to a simplification of the proof of \autoref{thm: maintheorem} in \autoref{ssect: mainproof}.
 This work was also partially supported by the project ANR STOIQUES financed by the French Agence Nationale de la Recherche (ANR).
 This work was partially supported by Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of Istituto Nazionale di Alta Matematica (INdAM).
 The author Paolo Acampora was partially supported by the 2025 project GNAMPA 2024: "Analisi di Problemi Inversi nelle Equazioni alle Derivate Parziali", CUP\_E5324001950001 .